Skip to content

 Halo Connect does not handle PMS database access authorisation.
 What data integrators can access is managed by the respective PMS provider (such as Bp for Bp Premier).
 For this reason, using Halo APIs requires integrators to have onboarded with the relevant PMS and for database credentials to have been created for the integrator's access requirements.

-When an integrator onboards with Halo Conenct, we coordinate with the relevant PMS provider(s) to securely store the integrator's credentials.
+When an integrator onboards with Halo Connect, we coordinate with the relevant PMS provider(s) to securely store the integrator's credentials.
 When the integrator sends us a query, we then use those credentials to run the query on the specified practice server on their behalf.

 If you find that your database access is not sufficient for your product, please reach out to the relevant PMS to discuss expanding your access.